Struggles With Mental Health And Physical Pain

 Meet Liz.
-Before carnivore, she had a lot of issues with mental health problems such as depression, anxiety, and eating disorders such as binge eating and overeating.
-The eating problems were a coping mechanism for her emotional problems, but they led to stomach and digestive issues as well as being overweight.
+Before Carnivore, she had a lot of issues with mental health problems, such as depression, anxiety, and eating disorders, such as binge eating and overeating.
+The eating problems were a coping mechanism for her emotional problems, but they led to stomach and digestive issues and being overweight.

 Liz was a runner but developed a problem with painful and cracking joints.
 She also had hip pain from running endurance races.

-In 2017, Liz began following a ketogenic diet when her son was nine months old.
-“I had severe postpartum depression…They kept telling me ‘eat oatmeal, it will boost your milk supply’ so I was eating all this oatmeal for six months and I was extremely sick from it.”
+2017 Liz began following a ketogenic diet when her son was nine months old.
+“I had severe postpartum depression…They kept telling me, ‘Eat oatmeal.
+It will boost your milk supply,’ so I was eating all this oatmeal for six months, and I was extremely sick from it.”

 Liz found the carnivore diet to be a relief in many ways: “It’s more efficient for me…it also cut out the bloating and improved my mental health even more… I stick to mostly beef and eggs, and I like bacon a lot.
 I missed out on bacon for a few years, so I have a lot of catching up to do!”

-She feels stronger, saying, “I do a lot of kettlebell workouts, 4 days a week, and I noticed I can lift heavier and I got faster when I upped all my protein and cut out veggies.”
+She feels stronger, saying, “I do a lot of kettlebell workouts, four days a week, and I noticed I can lift heavier, and I got faster when I upped all my protein and cut out veggies.”

-She finds the extra energy useful, saying, “My daughter is a year and three months old so I get woken up a lot at night.
-I still have energy to take care of them the next day, without coffee, I can lift the kids and just have a lot more stamina when I work out.”
+She finds the extra energy useful, saying, “My daughter is a year and three months old, so I get woken up a lot at night.
+I still have the energy to take care of them the next day.
+Without coffee, I can lift the kids and just have a lot more stamina when I work out.”

 Liz finds her children benefit too, saying, “My kids are a lot better eating the meat and cutting the sugar-it really helps with the behavioral problems just like it does for us adults!”